Polotno Docs

 You will need to use Polotno editor to create designs.
 Importing designs from other software is not directly supported.

-Note: if you need to import from svg files, please contact us, there are some (not public) tools for that.
+Note: if you need to import from SVG files, please contact us.

 (5) Generating previews

-You can use Polotno Cloud API to generate previews with your own backend language.
+You can use the Polotno Cloud API to generate previews with your own backend language.

 import fs from 'fs';